silicons/Citadel-Station-13-RP/engines.md

   - radiation
   - small time emps
   - machinery hit by the packet doing more powerful versions of this
+- maybe emergency devices that shunt a portion of energy to prevent overloads

 ### core